What's on this page

 Helping our colleagues to thrive

 Our policies and standards set out expectations around behaviours and the way we conduct ourselves.
-Our culture, values and behaviours, articulated through the acronym PRIDE, are a key part of this.

 We’re proud to have a high percentage of Union membership among our colleagues.
 And our approach to quality, inclusivity and fairness for all is a major focus.
 Our policies protect these interests, and our employee network groups help to embed and promote them.